 These blended veggie sauces will freeze nicely, which is great when planning your meals.
 Make double batch and freeze half of it for a time when meal planning slipped out of your schedule.
 Also, freezing a sauce with whole or diced vegetables will have you lose on the texture once thawed.
 On the other side, freezing puréed vegetable sauces will keep most of the initial creamy texture even after thawing it.

-Have you wondered, should I hide veggies in my kids’s food or not?
+Should I hide veggies in my kids's food or not?

 My answer is yes and no.